microsoft/Build-OMS-Agent-for-Linux/CONTRIBUTING.md

 - Reviewers can sign off by leaving a comment on the *conversation* tab of the pull request.

 ### Merge
 Once the pull request is reviewed, it can be merged to the develop branch.
-Here are two ways to merge:

-#### 1. Command line
+While github itself can perform the merge easily, it uses the --no-ff option (no fast forward), resulting in somewhat messy git logs.
+As a result, we do not suggest use of github for merging your changes.
+Instead, we recommend use of the command line.

+- Merge latest changes to your feature branch from development branch:<br>```git merge develop```
+<br>Resolve any merge conflicts that may be necessary.
+If changes are necessary,
+be certain to commit them to your feature branch.
 - Go to the development branch:<br>```git checkout develop```
 - Merge your changes to the development branch:<br>```git merge <branch-name>```
 - Push the merge to github:<br>```git push```

-#### 2. Github web interface
-- On the pull request page click *merge pull request*
-- Confirm you want to merge
-- Delete the feature branch

-Once the merged changes are pushed to the server, the pull request on github will be automatically closed.

 ### Cleanup
 You should clean up your old branches.
 To do so: